robintsunny/StudyGuideNotes/web.md

 4. The browser sends an HTTP request to the web server
 5. The server handles the request and sends back a response
 6. The browser displays the HTML content

+### Why do we need a DNS?
+It links websites strings to their corresponding IP address

+### Explain TCP, and why it is a necessary protocol
+Transmission Control Protocol is a way to make sure every piece of data you requested is accounted for before being given to you computer. it ensures that all data is sent for a more reliable experience

+App => Transport => Internet =>